Try it free

 Request attribute values in endpoint names

 If your naming rules use the {RequestAttribute:_} placeholder, turn on Resolve request attributes for SDv1 request naming rules to replace the placeholder with actual values.
 This produces separate endpoints per request attribute value, giving you finer-grained metrics.
-See Enable enhanced endpoints for detailed instructions.
+See Enable Enhanced endpoints for detailed instructions.

 Environment created inAvailable inDefaultConfigurable?